Master’s Thesis with Oral Presentation (30 credits)

 - If approved by the examining board, the work on the master's thesis can also be done externally at a suitable business or scientific or research institution, as long as scientific and scholarly supervision by an examiner in the program in bioinformatics is ensured.

-- The master's thesis is accompanied by a colloquium, which usually takes place in the assigned working group.
+- The master's thesis is accompanied by a colloquium, which usually takes place in the assigned working group during the processing time.
 Students are expected to give a one-time presentation lasting approximately 30 minutes on the progress of their master's thesis.

 Every summer semester the Mentoringreferat organizes the workshop “How to write a bachelor’s / master’s thesis in bioinformatics” (in German).
 Here you receive helpful tips and are free to ask your questions.